contourpy/contourpy/docs/benchmarks/threads.rst

 For the ``random`` dataset contour calculations scale much better with increasing number of threads as long as one of the ``ChunkCombined...`` line or fill types is being used.
-Using 6 threads the speedup is 4.4 for :func:`~contourpy.ContourGenerator.lines` and 5.1-5.2 for
+Using 6 threads the speedup is 4.4 for :meth:`~.ContourGenerator.lines` and 5.1-5.2 for
-:func:`~contourpy.ContourGenerator.filled`.
+:meth:`~.ContourGenerator.filled`.

-The ``LineType`` and ``FillType`` options that do not scale well are those that return individual NumPy arrays for each line or polygon rather than combined arrays for each chunk.
+The :class:`~.LineType` and :class:`~.FillType` options that do not scale well are those that return individual NumPy arrays for each line or polygon rather than combined arrays for each chunk.
 This is because the allocation of a new NumPy array can only be performed by one thread at a time, so the larger the number of arrays that are generated, the greater the likelihood that other threads are left waiting